EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 **Is the 85mm f/1.7 Lens Radioactive too?**

-There were rumours that a fifth lens (an MC Rokkor 85mm f/1.7) might be radioactive, however there's no proof that Minolta made a radioactive 85mm lens.
+There were rumours that a fifth lens (an MC-Rokkor 85mm f/1.7) might be radioactive, however there's no proof that Minolta made a radioactive 85mm lens.
 [The original claim](https://web.archive.org/web/20120414014001/http://www.dg77.net/photo/x500/mc85.htm) cited an MC-I version of the 85mm lens used radioactive components, but there isn't an [85mm MC-I model in existence](http://minolta.eazypix.de/lenses/index.html#:~:text=1970-,mc%20ii,-647).

 Unfortunately the myth of a radioactive 85mm lens persisted and spread, including being reproduced on the Rokkorfiles website.
 It has since been [debunked](https://www.facebook.com/groups/minoltacollectors/posts/5575023332536639/?comment_id=5593917983980507&reply_comment_id=5594008610638111) and even by the author of Rokkorfiles himself.
 Unfortunately the Rokkorfiles creator does not maintain the website any more and cannot correct the mistake, so this table aims to keep setting the record straight;